SneyderHOL/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 3-funcion_like_macro.h - it's a function-like macro ABS(x) that computes the absolute value of a number x.

 4-sum.h - it's a function-like macro SUM(x, y) that computes the sum of the numbers x and y.

+101-preprocessor_abuse.c is a program that can print Hello, Holberton.